 Prerequisite: EB210 or permission of the instructor.
 This course introduces students to the use of accounting information in making effective management decisions.
-Topics include cost control and analysis, cost-volume-profit analysis, break-even, differential analysis and capital investment analysis.
+Topics include cost control and analysis, cost-volume-profit analysis, breakeven, differential analysis and capital investment analysis.

-EB320: Agricultural and Food Policy I (A) Instructor: Prof. Dunlop main focus of the course.
+EB320: Agricultural and Food Policy I (A) Instructor: Prof. Dunlop

+Prerequisites: EB110 and 20 Degree courses.
+This course introduces students to the structure of the agrifood industry and the process of policy and implementation.
+A critical assessment of the institutions (organizations, programs, and policies) in agriculture is the main focus of the course.
 Through guest speakers, students' presentations, interactive class discussions and lectures, students will learn how policies are developed and who is involved in the policy development process.
-An historical appreciation for agricultural policy in Canada will be pursued with a critical assessment of these policies. reviewing policy problems affecting the agrifood industry students will examine possible solutions to these issues. covered include: reasons for Government intervention; historical development agrifood policy in Canada; the policy process; players in agriculture and food policy; structure of provincial, federal, and costshared programs; consumers and food policy; environmental resource and policy; international agricultural and food policies; trade agreements; agribusiness involvement in agriculture and food policy.
+An historical appreciation for agricultural policy in Canada will be pursued with a critical assessment of these policies.
+In reviewing policy problems affecting the agrifood industry students will examine possible solutions to these issues.
+Topics covered include: reasons for Government intervention; historical development of agrifood policy in Canada; the policy process; players in agriculture and food policy; structure of provincial, federal, and cost-shared programs; consumers and food policy; resource and environmental policy; international agricultural and food policies; trade agreements; agribusiness involvement in agriculture and food policy.